 Combat is simple, you have a normal attack and a dash attack (or if you have a shield, you block instead of dash) and you can roll with L2.
 Regular enemies aren’t very difficult if you have some good gear.
 The real challenge comes from fighting the giant Guardians at the end of each dungeon.
 These menacing creatures have patterns that you’ll need to learn if you want to stand any chance of beating them.
 Like in Dark Souls, just keep rolling, rolling, rolling.

 Along with trying to run a shop and slay Guardians, you’re responsible for making the town grow.
 You can upgrade the Moonlighter with various perks like increased item space and a better bed that gives you more health and defense when you sleep in it.
 You can also hire five different shops to set up in Rynoka such as a Banker, Forge, Potion/Enchantment Master, Item Seller or Furniture Seller, to invest your money into.

 If someone would have told me that one of my favorite games this year would be one based on running an item shop, I would have laughed in their face.
 I guess the joke’s on me.
-Despite its relatively short length (my first playthrough took about 11 hours), Moonlighter is consistently rewarding and wonderful.
-It has instantly become one of my favorite games this year. – NVJ
+Despite its relatively short length (my first playthrough took about 11 hours), Moonlighter is consistently rewarding and wonderful. – NVJ

 PS4 review code provided by Evolve PR